- Published on

 - David Hugh Davies

 A walk around the neighbourhood with Holly and an hour of playing planned.
 I figure I can write and edit and get used to writing as part of my daily routine.
 Does that make sense?
-I am into mindfullness.
+I am into mindfulness.
 Getting into more than just routines.
-It is Tuesday today and I visit my friend before Dan chess at the condo.
+It is Tuesday today and I visit my friend Dan before chess at the condo.
 It seems like I have been living 'the dream' so to speak.

 - K: know how any experience feels like in the body